Yuri Nikolaevsky: Biography

-Nikolaevsky made his first important chess result when he won the 1958 Kiev Championship with 9.5/13 ahead of a strong field.
-This qualified him for the Ukrainian Chess Championship at Kiev later that same year, where he scored 8/16 to finish 10th; the winner was Efim Geller.
+Nikolaevsky made his first important chess result when he won the 1958 Kyiv Championship with 9.5/13 ahead of a strong field.
+This qualified him for the Ukrainian Chess Championship at Kyiv later that same year, where he scored 8/16 to finish 10th; the winner was Efim Geller.
 These two strong performances earned selection to the Soviet student team for the 1958 Student Olympiad at Varna, where he scored 1.5/3 on the second reserve board, and contributed to the team's gold medal win.

-He placed second in the 1959 Ukrainian Chess Championship at Kiev with 16/21, as Geller won again.
+He placed second in the 1959 Ukrainian Chess Championship at Kyiv with 16/21, as Geller won again.
 Another appearance at the 1959 Student Olympiad at Budapest went exceptionally well as he scored 8/10 on board four, earning the board gold medal, and the Soviet team won silver.
-He scored 9.5/16 in the semi-final of the 1960 Ukrainian Chess Championship at Kiev, as Anatoly Bannik won.
+He scored 9.5/16 in the semi-final of the 1960 Ukrainian Chess Championship at Kyiv, as Anatoly Bannik won.
 He held down board four at the 1960 Student Olympiad at Leningrad, scoring 5.5/9, as the Soviets won team silver.

-Nikolaevsky won his first Ukrainian Chess Championship in 1963 at Kiev with 11/17.
-He repeated this success in 1967 at Kiev, tied with Valery Zhidkov, and won this title for the third time in 1977 at Zhytomyr.
-He represented Ukraine in two team matches against Bulgaria, in 1962 at Kiev where he scored 2/2, and again in 1968 at Odessa where he scored 1/1.
+Nikolaevsky won his first Ukrainian Chess Championship in 1963 at Kyiv with 11/17.
+He repeated this success in 1967 at Kyiv, tied with Valery Zhidkov, and won this title for the third time in 1977 at Zhytomyr.
+He represented Ukraine in two team matches against Bulgaria, in 1962 at Kyiv where he scored 2/2, and again in 1968 at Odesa where he scored 1/1.

 He qualified for his first Soviet final at Tbilisi 1966, where he struggled with only 7.5/20, as fellow Ukrainian Leonid Stein won.
 An excellent performance in the 1967 Soviet Team Championship at Moscow saw him post 7/9.
-He played in the Soviet final that year at Kharkov, which had a Swiss format and over 100 players; the winners were Mikhail Tal and Lev Polugaevsky.
+He played in the Soviet final that year at Kharkiv, which had a Swiss format and over 100 players; the winners were Mikhail Tal and Lev Polugaevsky.
 His final Soviet final appearance was at Leningrad 1971, where he scored 8.5/21, as Vladimir Savon won.

 Nikolaevsky got his sole chance at an individual international tournament at Varna 1968, where he tied 4th-5th places with 8/14, while Yuri Sakharov won.
 He retired from most high-level competitive play after 1978, but played in the Igor Platonov Memorial tournament at Kyiv 1995, an event won by Yuri Kruppa.

 Chessmetrics.com, a site which ranks historical chess performances, ranks Nikolaevsky as high as 38th in the world, with a rating of 2634, in early 1960.
 This is Grandmaster territory.
 There is a selection of 105 of his games at ChessGames.com.